Trekker in the Lofoten Islands

 Certified Wilderness First Responder trained guides

 All of our guides are certified as Wilderness First Responders.
-This means they have the skills necessary to handle medical emergencies on the mountain in a way that reduces the risk of serious outcomes
+This means they have the skills necessary to handle medical emergencies in the outdoors in a way that reduces the risk of serious outcomes.

 One of the key indicators of deteriorating health at altitude is a decline in your blood oxygen levels.
 At sea level this should be close to 100% but at altitude will safely drop to about 90%.
 If you go below this we take it as a warning sign to monitor you very closely for further symptoms of altitude sickness.